juanpallotta/LPP/README.md

 # outputDataFileFormat = SCC_NETCDF
 ```

-At the moment, configuration files for L0 data level only need a few of basic inputs.
+At the moment, configuration files for L0 data levels only need a few of basic inputs.
 * `minTime` and `maxTime`: Time bin to analyze inside the input folder.
 In case to analyze all the files inside the folder, these two variables have to be set equals.
 Pay attention to the format: `YYYY/MM/DD-HH:MM:SS`.
 * `inputDataFileFormat`: At the moment, only Licel (`LICEL_FILE`) or Raymetric (`RAYMETRIC_FILE`) data type file are accepted.
 As can be seen, there are planned more input data types formats to convert.
-* `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type file.
+* `outputDataFileFormat`: The output data types accepted are: LALINET (`LALINET_NETCDF`) and Single Calculus Chain (`SCC_NETCDF`) data type files.

 A description of LALINET data type and its name conventions, can be seen in later sections of this document ([LALINET data type format](#LALINET_data_type_format)).